TP-Link VPN: Secure Your Whole Network

 How to find the right IP address before setup

-Another way is to open the TP-Link admin page.
-You can do it through a browser by typing tplinkwifi.net or the router’s IP address such as 192.168.0.1 or 192.168.1.1. (find yours here)
+Open the TP-Link admin page in a browser by typing tplinkwifi.net or the router’s IP address, such as 192.168.0.1 or 192.168.1.1 (here’s how to find yours).
+Once the login page opens:

-- enter your account details
+- Enter your account details.

-- go to the control panel.
+- Go to the control panel.

 How to enable VPN client on a TP-Link router